iOS

 What should I ask iOS testers to report?

-Ask for device model, iOS version, build number, steps taken, screenshots when useful, and whether the issue blocked completion.
+Device model, iOS version, build number, steps taken, expected vs actual behavior, severity, screenshot or recording when useful, and whether the issue blocked task completion.

 Sources